James S. Dyer

 James M. Tien (NAE) is Distinguished Professor and Dean Emeritus of the University of Miami, College of Engineering.
 An internationally renowned researcher, he formerly served as the Yamada Corporation Professor at Rensselaer Polytechnic Institute, was founding chair of its Department of Decision Sciences and Engineering Systems, and professor in its Department of Electrical, Computer and Systems Engineering.
 Tien joined the Rensselaer faculty in 1977 and twice served as its acting dean of engineering.
 His research interests include systems modeling, public policy, decision analysis, and information systems.
 He has served on the Institute of Electrical and Electronics Engineers Board of Directors (2000-04) and was its vice president in charge of the Publication Services and Products Board and the Educational Activities Board.
 Tien earned his bachelor's degree in electrical engineering from Rensselaer and his Ph.D. in systems engineering and operations research from Massachusetts Institute of Technology.
 He has been honored with a number of research, educational and service awards, including being elected to the National Academy of Engineering in 2001.

 Peter K. Velez is an independent consultant in the offshore oil and gas industry.
 Before his retirement in late 2012, he was global emergency response manager for Shell International Exploration and Production.
 His employment at Shell began in 1975.
 His assignments included drilling engineer; civil engineer; division civil engineer; operations superintendent; production superintendent; manager, production engineering—Gulf of Mexico; manager, health, safety, and environment—Gulf of Mexico; manager, regulatory affairs; manager, regulatory affairs and incident command for Shell U.S. and Americas; and global security manager.
 As the incident commander for Shell, he responded to major incidents in the Gulf of Mexico and onshore involving oil spills, hurricanes, fires and explosions, and other events.
 He has received several external awards, including the U.S. Coast Guard Meritorious Public Service Award and Medal (the highest award to a civilian), the API Distinguished and Meritorious Service Awards, and the Offshore Operators Recognition Award.
 Mr. Velez was appointed by the Secretary of Transportation to the U.S. Coast Guard National Offshore Safety Advisory Committee, on which he served for 7 years, the last 4 years as chairperson.
 He was a member of the board of directors of the Marine Preservation Association, the largest oil spill response organization in the United States.
 He was active in various trade association groups.
 Among other positions, he served as chair of the API Executive Committee on Drilling and Producing Operations; chair of the API Executive Committee on Environmental Conservation; and chair of the Louisiana Health, Safety, and Environment Committee.
 He was a member of the API Standards Group and the API Safety Committee, and he chaired the API committee that developed, with the Minerals Management Service, Recommended Practice 75, Safety and Environmental Management Program for Offshore Operations.
 He served as a member of the TRB Marine Board from 2010-2016.
 He was a member of two Transportation Research Board committees, Remote Real-Time Monitoring of Offshore Oil and Gas Operations and Safety Culture of Offshore Operations.
+He served on the National Petroleum Council that prepared the 2015 report for DOE and DOI “Arctic Potential: Realizing the Promise of U.S. Arctic Oil and Gas Resources;” and also as a member of the committee preparing a Supplemental Report to this study in 2018.
 Mr. Velez received a BS and an MS in civil engineering from Rensselaer Polytechnic Institute in Troy, New York.